semaphoreci/semaphore/docs/docs/using-semaphore/tasks.md

 ## How to create a task {#manage-tasks}

 To create a task, open your project and follow these steps.
-You can create tasks with the UI, or use Semahore CLI.
+You can create tasks with the UI, or use Semaphore CLI.
 Additionally, you can use the  [Semaphore API](../reference/api) to manage tasks.

 <!-- new api: [Semaphore Task API](../openapi-spec/tasks-list) -->